oracle-livelabs/oml/oml4py-adb/get-started/get-started.md

 You create notebooks in Oracle Machine Learning Notebooks.
 You can access Oracle Machine Learning Notebooks from Autonomous Database.

 1. Sign into your OCI account, click the hamburger on the left to open the left navigation pane, and click **Oracle Database**.
-On the right pane under Autonomous Database, click **Autonomous Database**.
+On the right pane, click **Autonomous Database**.

     ![Autonomous Data Warehouse](images/database-adw.png " ")